Skip to content

 Where Rozie wins today

-• One definition, six idiomatic packages — including Lit / web components, which have no headless select/combobox to begin with, and Angular, which gets a fully-assembled combobox instead of the CDK's lower-level primitives.
+• First-class packages everywhere — including Lit / web components, which have no headless select to begin with, and Angular, which gets a fully-assembled listbox instead of the CDK's lower-level primitives.
 Both are categories the incumbents simply don't serve.

 • The same component surface everywhere.
-Where the ecosystem offers render-props (React), components (Vue/Solid), builders (Svelte), and directives (Angular) — four mental models — @rozie-ui/listbox is one <Listbox> with the same props, events, two-way value, slots, and handle on all six.
+Where the ecosystem offers render-props (React), components (Vue/Solid), builders (Svelte), and directives (Angular), @rozie-ui/listbox is one <Listbox> with the same props, events, two-way value, slots, and handle.
+One component to learn, document, and migrate across your stack.

-• A real two-way value on all sixr-model:value reads and writes the selection with no onChange → setState glue.
+• A real two-way value. r-model:value reads and writes the selection with no onChange → setState glue.
 Because value is the sole model: true prop, the Angular output additionally implements ControlValueAccessor, so a Listbox is a form control ([formControl] / [(ngModel)] bind directly).

-• Single + multi select, type-ahead, and a remote-filter hook out of the box — flip multiple, get array values; flip filterable="false" and listen to search to drive server-side filtering — identical on every target.
+• Single + multi select and type-ahead out of the box: flip multiple and get array values, identical on every target.

 • Zero-config styling that re-skins to any design system.
 Every rendered value is a --rozie-listbox-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5.
 Most headless libraries are unstyled-and-you-wire-every-element; Rozie works on drop-in yet stays fully re-skinnable.